 It may sound like a cliche, but it’s true that summer bodies are made during the winter months.
 We all know what it’s like to wait until spring to begin working out for beach season, only to realize we don’t have enough time to fully achieve our goals before the Memorial Day barbecue.
-If you want to feel fit, confident, and gorgeous on the beach or at the pool this summer, there’s no time like the present to begin a smart exercise and eating plan—even if it’s cold and gray out as you’re reading this.
+If you want to feel fit, confident, and gorgeous on the beach or at the pool this summer, there’s no time like the present to begin your winter workout and diet regimen.
+This includes smart exercise and eating plan—even if it’s cold and gray out as you’re reading this.
 I’ll take you through some of my favorite tips for honing your ideal summer body during the winter months.

 I know you’ve heard it before (maybe a couple of thousand times, even!), but it’s so important to stay hydrated throughout the day, whether you’re exercising that day or not.
 Sipping on water throughout the day every day can improve your focus, prevent headaches and constipation, keep you feeling fuller between meals and snacks, and help you to lose weight if that’s one of your goals.
 And, of course, when you are exercising, your water bottle is one of your best workout buddies.
 Avoid dehydration effects like exhaustion and joint pain by taking the time to drink water during your routine.

 If you’ve never explored foam roller benefits before, during, and after your workout, now is the time to try out a roller (and maybe some massage balls) of your own.
 They can help make your fitness routine more effective and relieve your aching muscles … and feel like a mini-massage if you’re sore or tight.
 Ahhhhhhh!